-Kinship/relative caregiver's homes that have not been certified may be eligible for the TANF Child Only grant through the Bureau for Family Support.
+Kinship/relative caregivers' homes that have not been certified may be eligible for the TANF Child Only grant through the Bureau for Family Assistance .
 The family can fill out an application for these benefits with a Family Support Specialist within their local county/district Department office.
-The family may be denied by the Bureau for Family Support, if there is no blood relation between the child(ren) and the family in whose home they have been placed.
+The family may be denied by the Bureau for Family Support if there is no blood relation between the child(ren) and the family in whose home they have been placed.
 In these situations, the Department may provide a State Paid Kinship Care Placement Payment until the kinship provider is approved as a certified kinship/relative caregiver.
 The State Paid Kinship Care Placement Payment will be made by the assigned Home Finding Specialist.
-The Home Finding Specialist will enter the payment as a demand payment in CCWIS until the caregiver becomes a certified kinship/relative provider.
-The Home Finding Specialist or supervisor will enter the child(ren) into the certified kinship/relative placement and notify the child's worker that the TANF payment needs to be ended to avoid overpayment and the certified kinship/relative from having to pay back overpayments.
+The Home Finding Specialist will enter the payment(s) as a demand payment in CCWIS until the caregiver becomes a certified kinship/relative provider.
+The Home Finding Specialist or supervisor will enter the child(ren) into the certified kinship/relative placement and notify the child's worker that the placement has been entered and remind the worker to inform the Family Support Specialist that the TANF payment needs to be ended to avoid overpayment and the certified kinship/relative from having to pay back overpayments.
 The following chart shows the TANF rate for kinship/relative placement: